rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 I will finish the series with some final thoughts and rants.
 The last 2 installments got a little on an advanced side of things.
-One question that I have been asking myself is:  When should more advanced types be used in a TS project?
+One question I have been asking myself is:  When should more advanced types be used in a TS project?

-The last installment will take me a month or so to finish.
+Here is the link: [_add_blank_target Part 6](2022-03-13-ts-types-part6.html)